-Speaking during the sidelines of a stakeholder consultative meeting held at the Kotgla, the local chief (Kngosi), highlighted that the presence African Bush Camps Foundation and the setting up of a development committee that is looking into the various development issues affecting vulnerable members of the community has brought a ray of hope and excitement amongst the village elders and orphans as they are being targeted as the initial beneficiaries of this development.
+Speaking during the side-lines of a stakeholder consultative meeting held at the Kgotla, the local chief (Kgosi Mmualefhe), highlighted that the presence African Bush Camps Foundation and the setting up of a development committee that is looking into the various development issues affecting vulnerable members of the community has brought a ray of hope and excitement amongst the village elders and orphans as they are being targeted as the initial beneficiaries of this development.

 Furthermore, what is particularly interesting with the development committee now set up, is that they have ensured that there is equal and adequate representation of all the productive age groups in the community and in particular ensuring that there is gender equity in the decision making structures of both the development committee and the chief’s administrative structures.

-In line with our development and empowerment agenda, the committee will set aside a percentage of the sales and these can will be channelled towards key community activities and development initiatives already identified.
-Key amongst the development goals is the opening of a vocational training college for the community to target the unemployed youths of the community.
-When the initiative comes to fruition, this will community rooted initiative will transform the life of this usually dormant village.
-It is our hope that as the community embarks on this empowering self- determined route , we shall all come together to support them on this journey.
+In line with our development and empowerment agenda, the committee will set aside a percentage of the sales for channelling toward key community activities and development initiatives already identified.
+Key amongst the development goals is the opening of a vocational training college for the community to target the unemployed youth within the community.
+When the initiative comes to fruition, this community rooted initiative will transform the life of this usually dormant village.
+It is our aim to assist this community to embark on this empowering self- determined route.

 The Foundation has fundraised extensively for this life-changing, community empowerment project; having purchased initial sewing equipment (including industrial-use over-locking machines) and commissioned training workshops for the group to learn how to use them correctly.
 In addition to offering uniform making services, the Metsimahura Sewing Project also manufactures traditional Tswana dress, which can be sold to local communities as well as tourists who frequent the Enclave.